pingcap/docs-tidb-operator/en/get-started.md

 kubectl port-forward -n tidb-cluster svc/basic-grafana 3000 > pf3000.out &
 ```

 You can access Grafana dashboard at <http://localhost:3000> on the host where you run `kubectl`.
 The default username and password in Grafana are both `admin`.
-Note that if you are not running `kubectl` on the same host (for example, in a Docker container or on a remote host), you cannot access Grafana dashboard at <http://localhost:3000> from your browser.
+Note that if you want to access Grafana dashboard at <http://localhost:3000> from your browser, you must run `kubectl` on the same host, not in a Docker container or on a remote host.

 For more information about monitoring the TiDB cluster in TiDB Operator, refer to [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).